Jableh: Middle Ages

 In the Ottoman period (1516–1918), Jabala originally formed a sub-province (sancak) of the province of Tripoli before it was made its own sancak in 1547–1548.
 The district (nahiye) of Jabala comprised approximately 80 villages in addition to Jableh itself, the majority of which were inhabited by Alawites.
 In 1564, the province of Jableh was governed by the son of Janbulad ibn Qasim al-Kurdi, the sancak-beyi of Kilis.
 The city of Jableh gained special importance with the Ottoman conquest of Cyprus, which lies just 120 km directly offshore, in 1570.
 The governor and the qadi (judge) of Jableh received numerous orders from the Ottoman government to guard the area against Mediterranean pirates and rebel Alawites in the next decades.
 The city and the province of Jableh became less important as Latakia rose in importance in the eighteenth century.
 At the end of the nineteenth century, the province of Jableh was divided into twenty new nahiyes.

+Modern Age

 On May 23, 2016, the Islamic State claimed responsibility for four suicide bombings in Jableh, which had remained largely unaffected since the Syrian Civil War began in 2011.
 Purportedly targeting Alawite gatherings, the bombs killed over a hundred people.
 In Tartus, similarly insulated, another three bombers killed 48 people.

 In February 2023, a magnitude 7.8 earthquake struck Turkey and western Syria.
 It caused widespread destruction and fatalities.
 In Jableh, at least 283 people died, 173 were injured and 19 buildings collapsed.

 On 8 December 2024, the Syrian opposition took control of Jableh.

+Demographics

+According to the 2004 census, the city of Jableh had a population of 80,000 inhabitants, furthermore the Jableh subdistrict had a population of 107,064 inhabitants.
+A 2012 estimate gives the population of the city to be 75,505 inhabitants, but this number should be treated with caution, because it is not a Syrian census figure.
+A 2009 estimate by Al Jazeera reports approximately 160,000 inhabitants for Jableh.
+The Jableh city council began a yet unfinished population survey in 2025.

+Jableh is described as an unusually Sunni majority city in a predominantly Alawite region.
+Al Jazeera describes Sunni Muslims as historically the majority Jableh, while noting the recent substantial Alawite migration into the city.
+Alawites currently constitute close to half of the city's population.
+An oral-historical estimation gives the population of Sunnis in the city to be around 35,000-40,000 inhabitants, with the rest belonging to other groups.

+Historically, the city had been more Sunni than it is now.
+A scholarly demographic table in 1935 gives the percentage of Sunnis in the city to be around 96.8%, and by 1945 it was still about 90,1%.